 When the individual experiences inner healing, that is what changes the world.
-Thus, this project also socially stands for repentance, peace and freedom.
+Therefore, this project also socially stands for repentance, peace and freedom.
 It shall serve a healing in the collective consciousness (shadow) and release the energy needed to positively shape the future.
 This vision, that became reality, is a response to the nihilism in western culture.

-Near the way in the foreground there is theBorder Stone.
-In the background there is the Circle of Peace with the Tree of Life breaking open a dark vicious circle.
-The symbolism shows how man can free himself from his entanglements and thus a whole society becomes free for peace.
+Near the path in the foreground you can see theStone of Encounter.
+In the background you can see the Friedensmal with the Tree of Life breaking through a dark ring of memorial stones, that stands for the entangled mind.
+The symbolism shows how man can free himself from his entanglements and thus a whole society could become more free for peace.

-Heart of Jesus Chapel in Fulda
+Heart of Jesus Chapel - Fulda

 From Fulda, large areas of Germany were (also partially compulsory) Christianized under the responsibility of Boniface on behalf of the Catholic Church.
 Fulda became the most importantbirthplace of Christianity in Germany.
 The message of the Heart of Jesus Chapel in Fulda (Heart of Jesus Mysticism) in relation to Jerusalem is this: Jesus was a Jew!
 It shall be a sign of reconciliation.

-A Rose of Shalom for Jerusalem
+A Blossom of Shalom for Jerusalem

-In theCircle of Peace the Rose of Shalom is located in the center of the Tree of Life, that is pointing with its "roots" towards Jerusalem.
-The inauguration of the Rose of Shalom was on Mai 17, 2012 (Ascension Day).
+In theFriedensmal the Blossom of Shalom is located in the center of the Tree of Life, that is pointing with its "roots" towards Jerusalem.
+The inauguration of the Blossom of Shalom was on Mai 17, 2012 (Ascension Day).

 Shalom represents more than peace.
 Shalom means salvation, abundance and well-being.
-The Rose of Shalom was first introduced to the public on the front pages of the Jerusalem Post and Ha'Aretz in 2013.
-This rose is meant to show that what really was to be learned from the dark chapter of the recent German past would bring Shalom to the world.
+The Blossom of Shalom was first introduced to the public on the front pages of the Jerusalem Post and Ha'Aretz in 2013.
+This white blossom from the Tree of Life is meant to show, that what really was to be learned from the dark chapter of the recent German past would bring Shalom to the world.

 The Western Wall in the old city of Jerusalem